apache/streampipes-website/docs/06_configure-operate-security.md

 ### Alternate IDs for roles

-Like groups, roles can also contain `Alternate IDs`.
-These are used to map externally defined roles to a StreamPipes role.
-This makes it possible to keep a stable local authorization model even when role names in the external system differ from the StreamPipes role ID.
+Like groups, roles can also carry `Alternate IDs`.
+This is the bridge between externally named roles and the local StreamPipes authorization model.
+It allows the local model to remain stable even when the upstream provider uses different names or identifiers.

+<ScreenshotComparison
+  title="Roles and Effective Authorization Inputs" eyebrow="Role Management" summary="Groups are the reusable assignment mechanism, while roles themselves define the concrete privilege set available to users and services." items={[
+    {
+      src: '/img/2026/security-add-group.png',
+      alt: 'Add group dialog with assigned roles',
+      title: 'Assign Roles Through Groups',
+      caption: 'Groups are useful when several users should inherit the same business-oriented role set.', },
+    {
+      src: '/img/2026/security-edit-roles.png',
+      alt: 'Edit role dialog with available and selected privileges',
+      title: 'Define the Role Privileges',
+      caption: 'Role editing is where the actual privilege list is composed and reviewed.', },
+  ]}
+/>

 ## How users, groups, and roles work together

-The effective permissions of a user are the combination of:

-- roles assigned directly to the user
-- roles inherited from assigned groups

-This means groups are not a separate permission system.
-They are a role-assignment mechanism.

-A practical pattern is:

-- create a small number of business-oriented groups such as `Operations`, `Data Engineering`, or `Plant Supervisors`
-- assign the relevant roles to those groups
-- assign users to groups instead of distributing many direct role assignments
+The effective permissions of a user are the combination of direct role assignments and the roles inherited from assigned groups.
+That is why groups should be seen as a role-assignment mechanism, not as a second permission system.
+In most real installations, the cleanest pattern is to keep only a small number of business-oriented groups such as `Operations`, `Data Engineering`, or `Plant Supervisors`, attach the relevant roles there, and rely less on large numbers of direct per-user assignments.

 ## Resource permissions

 Roles control what a user is allowed to do in general.
-Resource permissions control which concrete objects a user or group can access.

-StreamPipes supports permissions dialogs for major resource types, including:
+Resource permissions decide which concrete objects that user or group can actually access.
+This model is used across the major resource types, including adapters, pipelines, datasets, charts, dashboards, assets, and extensions.

-- adapters
-- pipelines
-- datasets
-- charts
-- dashboards
-- assets
-- extensions

 ### How resource permissions work

-Each resource has:

-- an owner
-- a visibility model such as private or shared access
-- explicit user and group assignments in the permissions dialog

-In practice, this allows you to separate:

-- who may generally manage pipelines or dashboards
-- who may access one specific pipeline or dashboard
+Each resource has an owner, a visibility model such as private or shared access, and explicit assignments in its permissions dialog.
+This allows StreamPipes to separate two decisions that should remain separate: who may generally manage a type of object, and who may access one specific object of that type.

 ### Change permissions for a resource